Autodesk-Forge/forge-tutorial-postman/ModelDerivative_05/instructions/task-2.md

 ## Create a Bucket

-For this task, you use a Postman environment variable named `ossBucketKey` to hold the Object Key of the Bucket that contains your files in the cloud.
-If you already have a bucket (from a previous tutorial), follow step 1, and ignore the rest.
+In this tutorial, you will use a Postman environment variable named `ossBucketKey` to hold the Object Key of the Bucket that contains your files in the cloud.
+If you already have a bucket (from a previous tutorial), set the `ossBucketKey` variable to the Object Key of that bucket by following step 1, and ignore the rest of the steps in this section.

 1. Specify a value for the Bucket Key in the Postman Environment Variable named `ossBucketKey`: